lix-project/lix/README.md

 ## Installation

-On Linux and macOS the easiest way to install Nix is to run the following shell command (as a user other than root):
+On Linux and macOS the easiest way to install Lix is to run the following shell command (as a user other than root):

 ```console
 $ curl -sSf -L https://install.lix.systems/lix | sh -s -- install
 ```

-For systems that **already have Nix installed**, such as NixOS systems, read our [install page](https://lix.systems/install)
+For systems that **already have a Nix implementation installed**, such as NixOS systems, read our [install page](https://lix.systems/install)

 ## Building And Developing